thomasaarholt/prism-em.github.io/installation.md

 * `INCLUDE` - default search location for C++ headers
 * `LIB` - default search location for C++ libraries

 These environmental variables can be set graphically through system settings.
-The specfic details of how to this will vary depending on which version of Windows you are using, but a quick Google search should be able to provide you step-by-step instructions.
+The specific details of how to this will vary depending on which version of Windows you are using, but a quick Google search should be able to provide you step-by-step instructions.
 For example, on Windows 10, typing "variable" into the search feature on the taskbar reveals "Edit the system environmental variables".

 Depending how your system is configured and what portions of `Prismatic` you are building you may need to add additional paths.
 For example, if you are building the GUI, you will also need to provide the paths to Qt5 headers and libraries.
 See the [dependencies](#dependencies) for details about what is required.
+For linking HDF5, it may help CMake to provide the path to the root HDF5 install directory `HDF5_ROOT` and to directly link the individual libraries `HDF5_HL_LIBRARY`,`HDF5_LIBRARY`,`HDF5_HL_CPP_LIBRARY`, and `HDF5_CPP_LIBRARY` .
+If using the graphical CMake interface, the configure process will automatically raise flags for any dependency not found with the environment variables. and you will be able to add them through the file browser.

 <a name="linux-install"></a>
 ## Installing on Linux